DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-a-report-to-an-object-data-source.md

     ![](../../../images/eurd-datasource-wizard-object-datasource.png)

-    * Select an object type and constructor from the list.
+    * Select an object type or constructor from the list.
 If you select an object type, the default constructor is invoked.

         ![](../../../images/eurd-datasource-wizard-object-datasource-select-object.png)

     * Select the method that should provide data.
-Alternatively, select **Entire Object** to bind to the object's fields.
+Alternatively, select **Entire Object** to bind the report to the object's fields.

         ![](../../../images/eurd-report-wizard-object-datasource-select-member.png)

-    * Specify input values for the constructor (if you selected a constructor that requires input values).
-Specify input values for the data member (if you selected a data member that requires input values).
+    * Specify input values for a constructor and data member that requires input values.

         ![](../../../images/eurd-report-wizard-object-datasource-configure-parameters.png)